 - Whether the child has been around children with strep throat

 - Whether the child has consumed any unusual food or beverages, especially unpasteurized dairy products

 - Whether the child has been around a young cat as a cat’s scratch can cause a mild condition called cat scratch disease characterized by enlarged lymph nodes.

 After examining these details, the doctor might refer the child to a specialist and prescribe some of these diagnostic tests:

 - Lab tests: A complete blood count (CBC) might be performed to check the red and white blood cells and platelets.
-Urine tests and tests to rule out tuberculosis might be performed.
+Urine tests and tests to rule out tuberculosisiXA disease caused by a potentially severe bacterial infection that affects the lungs might be performed.

 - Imaging tests: These include chest X-rays, CT scans, or MRIs to check for enlarged lymph nodes or other underlying conditions.

 - Lymph node biopsy: A surgeon may perform a biopsy to test the samples of the enlarged lymph nodes for different causes of enlargement.
 The child may be further referred to hematologists and oncologists.